 More Places Grohl Has Owned

-Grohl’s property collection extends well beyond his primary residences.
+Grohl’s property portfolio extends well beyond his primary residences.
 Upon achieving success with Nirvana, one of his first major purchases was a beach house in North Carolina.
-In his usual casual way, Grohl joked about eating tons of pulled pork from the time I was 22 to about 25 years old,” at this waterfront beach house or home.
+In his usual casual way, Grohl joked about eating tons of pulled pork “from the time I was 22 to about 25 years old,” at this waterfront property.

-Grohl’s beachfront musician property in Oxnard, California, continued his love for waterfront living.
+Grohl’s beachfront residence in Oxnard, California, continued his love for waterfront living.
 This 3,088-square-foot oceanview home featured cherry wood accents, floor-to-ceiling windows, and direct beach access at 965 Mandalay Beach Road.

-He sold this Mandalay Beach celebrity home in 2015 for $2.9 million.
-This home had fancier touches like a grand staircase and home theater, showing how his style changed over time, and showing his evolution as a homeowner.
+He sold this Mandalay Beach estate in 2015 for $2.9 million.
+This home had fancier touches like a grand staircase and home theater, showing his evolution as a homeowner over time.

 Some sources mention a possible property in Brentwood, Los Angeles, described as a “luxurious mansion” of about 7,000 square feet.
-This residence reportedly features contemporary design elements, including sleek lines, expansive glass windows, and grand entrances.
+This residential compound reportedly features contemporary design elements, including sleek lines, expansive glass windows, and grand entrances.

 Grohl’s Dream House Idea

-In 2018, Grohl shared an interesting dream he had, he revealed 2018 that he planned to build a house based on a recurring dream.
+In 2018, Grohl shared an interesting dream he had, revealing that he planned to build a custom home based on a recurring dream.
 For over a decade, Grohl experienced the same dream every few months about a particular house he couldn’t find in reality.

-Grohl described his dream house in detail: “The rooms are vast.
+Grohl described his dream residence in detail: “The rooms are vast.
 Large, bare-beamed ceilings.
 Sometimes there are rooms within rooms, sometimes on split levels.
 I could draw you a blueprint of this house.”

-This creative environment became so important that he decided to bring it from imagination to reality.
-The dream house idea mixes things he’s liked in past homes—big rooms, open spaces, and natural materials—split levels, large open spaces, and natural materials.
+This conceptual dwelling became so important that he decided to bring it from imagination to reality.
+The dream house idea mixes things he’s liked in past homes—large rooms, open spaces, and natural materials.

-Whether this dream house project has progressed since its 2018 announcement remains unclear.
+Whether this architectural project has progressed since its 2018 announcement remains unclear.
 However, the vision itself provides valuable insight into Grohl’s priorities and how physical spaces play a crucial role in his creative process and personal comfort.

 Recent Life Updates

 In September 2024, Grohl’s home life became complicated when he publicly announced that he had fathered a child outside his marriage.
-He said he wants to be a good dad and hopes to rebuild trust with his family” to his new daughter, while working to “regain trust and earn forgiveness” from his wife and three daughters.
+He said he wants to be a good dad to his new daughter, while working to “regain trust and earn forgiveness” from his wife and three daughters.

-After largely retreating from public view following his September 2024 announcement, in early 2025, Grohl slowly started working again.
-He reunited with his former Nirvana bandmates for a surprise performance that included his daughter Violet as one of the vocalists.
+After largely retreating from public view following his September 2024 announcement, Grohl slowly started working again in early 2025.
+He reunited with his former Nirvana bandmates for a surprise performance that included his daughter, Violet, as one of the vocalists.

 From the young drummer buying his first significant home in Seattle to the established rock icon with multiple properties navigating midlife challenges, Grohl’s real estate choices have mirrored his growth as an artist and family man.
 His homes will undoubtedly continue to reflect his journey in the years to come.